fcabaud/pyReq/README.md

 Purpose
 -------

-pyReq.py can be used for
+pyReq.py can be used for :
-   1. Parsing requirements via regexp from pdf files
+   1. **Parsing requirements via regexp from pdf files**

+    pdf2json.py ../in/docExample.pdf (RQT_[0-9]{4})(.*) ../work/docExample.json

+    will extract requirements of docExample.pdf via a regular expression in docExample.json

-   2. Adding attributes to requirements (TargetMilestone, Maturity)
+   2. **Adding attributes to requirements (TargetMilestone, Maturity)**

+     xlsx2json.py ../in/reqListSprints.xlsx ../work/docExample.json

+     will add attributes of requirements from reqListSprints.xlsx to docExample.json

-   3. Traceability from requirement to others requirements (ex: testcase)
+   3. **Traceability from requirement to others requirements (ex: testcase)**

+     xlsx2json.py ../in/reqListCoverage.xlsx ../work/docExample.json

+     will provides traceability between requirements from reqListCoverage.xlsx to docExample.json

-   4. Sorting requirements
+   4. **Sorting requirements**

+     json2xlsx.py ../work/docExample.json ../out/reqListStatusKO.xlsx

+     will extract requirements which have tests failed from docExample.json to reqListStatusKO.xlsx

-   5. Exporting requirements to testlink tool
+   5. **Exporting requirements to testlink tool**

+     json2xlsx ../work/docExample.json ../out/testlinkInput.csv

+     will export a testlink csv file from docExample.json

 Installation and run demo
 -------------------------